richtong/learn/blender/README.md

 the new window, there are slots, so you can keep old renders and not have to keep creating them.
 You set them and the next time you render, it goes into the last selected Slot.

+## Using PureRef to drag and drop images from the Web

+One side note is that a DonateWare application [PureRef](https://www.pureref.com) is what most professionals use to store images.

+## Texturing a Material by Node Editing

+You can edit individual areas by going to Shading Mode and then removing the directory window on the left and the other one and you will have the Doughnut.
+You can remove the Icing with H and get it back with OPTION-H